Lunar-Eclipse255/maelstrom/README.md

       ```cpp
          maelstrom::logging::battery(50);
       ```
-4. `motor_status(int port);` can be used to get if a motor is disconnected at a port specified by `int port`.
+4. `motor_connected(int port);` can be used to get if a motor is disconnected at a port specified by `int port`.
 It will return true if the motor is connected and false if the motor is disconnected.
 This funtion is used in `robot_faults_log()` to log to the error log file if a drive motor is disconnected but can also be used seperately
    * The example below checks if the motor at port 20 is connected
      ```cpp
-        maelstrom::logging::motor_status(20);
+        maelstrom::logging::motor_connected(20);
      ```

 5. `get_current_date_time();` returns the time since the program began in a std::string in the format `minutes:seconds:milliseconds` for example `1:50:55`